MKing301/neighborhood-map/README.md

 # neighborhood-map
 This application will display 7 popular locations in St. Louis, MO on a Google Map web page.
 All location markers are visible by default, and a side panel which displays the markers in a list.
 There is a search box at the top of the list to filter the available locations.
-The list and the markers will both be filtered when text is typed in the search field..
+The list and the markers will both be filtered when text is typed in the search field.

 You can click on a marker on the map or the list item to view an info window that contains the name of the location, the phone number and a link to the main wikipedia page for the selected location.
 The application only allows one infowindow to be open at a time.

+This application renders in a responsive manner.
+The "hamburger" icon allows the user to toggle the list box from expanded to collapsed and vice versa.

 ## Code
 HTML - index.html file contains what is visible to the user and the data binding.